-The interim earnings rate is currently the average return of the previous 20 quarters for the relevant Fund unless otherwise determined by the Trustee.
+The interim earnings rate is currently based on the average return of the previous 20 quarters for the relevant Fund unless, as determined by the Trustee, exceptional market circumstances make that approach inequitable.

 We currently also apply an interim earnings rate if you switch all of your balance from one Fund to another.
 If, however, you choose to switch only some of your money from one Fund to another Fund then, after we have next determined quarterly earnings rates, the investment earnings attributed to you will take account of the balance you held in each respective Fund for the relevant period in the quarter.